 28 Nov 2019

 Hi everyone!
-I’m back to tell you about the progress I’ve made at IJP in the last couple of months.
+I’m back to tell you about the progress I’ve made in my media training at IJP in the last couple of months.
 I can’t believe there’s only 1 month to go!
 My time here is definitely flying by and every day I’m learning more.

 Following on from my experience on our Bipolar UK project, I recently had the opportunity to film at Thrive LDN’s World Mental Health Day Festival 2019 at City Hall.
 It was a busy shoot and the results were very fulfilling.
-It was my first time operating the camera and editing the footage independently (with some feedback and guidance from the IJP team) and it went really well.
+It was my first time operating the camera and editing the footage independently.
+However, with some feedback and guidance from the IJP team, it went really well.

-I learnt more about dealing with lighting changes through the day, sound issues and isolating sound in large crowds, meeting client guidelines, time management and the all-encompassing importance of B-Roll to cover the footage in the edit.
+I learnt more about dealing with lighting changes through the day, sound issues and isolating sound in large crowds.
+There was also a lot of meeting client guidelines, time management and the all-encompassing importance of B-Roll to cover the footage in the edit.

-As a two-person team, Natalie our Production Coordinator and I, did our best to capture the day and grab as many willing contributors to interview as possible.
-On the day, the atmosphere was vibrant and supportive, and it felt genuinely curated for young Londoners who needed a helping hand in terms of mental health and access to support.
+As a two-person team, Natalie our film Production Coordinator and I, did our best to capture the day and grab as many willing contributors to interview as possible.
+On the day, the atmosphere was vibrant and supportive.
+It felt genuinely curated for young Londoners who needed a helping hand in terms of mental health and access to support.

-The event offered a diverse range of activities, workshops, panels and performances and luckily, we had some help from the team at Thrive LDN to capture it all.
+The event offered a diverse range of activities, workshops, panels and performances.
+Luckily, we had some help from the team at Thrive LDN to capture it all.

 So here it is and I hope to see you at next year’s World Mental Health Day Festival!